rohankumar50/timely/README.md

 ## Overview

 The Timer App is a React Native application that allows users to create, start, pause, reset, and delete multiple timers.
 Timers can be categorized, and users can control all timers within a category simultaneously.
-Completed timers trigger a modal notification and are stored in history.
+Completed timers trigger a modal and are stored in history.

 ## Features